Atimca/Reactive-programming-Article/README.md

 // Output would be unpredictable, but we'd see all 5 values.
 ```

+There are many terms used to describe this model of asynchronous programming and design.
+This document will use the following terms: An observer subscribes to an Observable.
+An Observable emits items or sends notifications to its observers by calling the observers’ methods.

 Ok, I went so far and did some strange custom `forEach` for Array.
 What is this for?
 We finished with some simple overview of `Iterator` pattern and let's move to `Observer`.
 As you remember `Observer` pattern allows to observe for some events over the object.
 So we have two active entities. `Observable` something that emits data and `Observer` consumes the data stream emitted by the `observable`.